 4: Post your specials DAILY

 Example: A hungry office worker down the street from your restaurant is daydreaming about where to grab lunch.
-He casually scrolls through his Facebook newsfeed and sees a photo of your lunch special.
-He’s sold and inviting his work friends to lunch.
+He casually scrolls through his Facebook newsfeed and sees a photo of your lunch special either from your or an influencer, and he’s immediately sold and probably inviting his work friends to lunch.

 5: Post Regularly to Maintain Consistent Interest